orionrobots/orionrobots.github.io/_posts/2014-02-03-unboxing-and-setup.md

 ---
-title: Unboxing and Setup
+title: CNC Mil Unboxing and Setup
-description: Unboxing and Setup
+description: CNC Mill Unboxing and Setup
 tags: [cnc, stepper motors, mechanical]
 layout: default
 ---
 {% assign gallery_url="/galleries/unboxing_pictures/images/" %}

-# Unboxing - what was in it
+## Unboxing - what was in it

-I received the CnC and it came in a large cardboard box - 22Kg's with a board underneath it.
+I received the CnC and it came in a large cardboard box - 22 Kgs with a board underneath it.

 <iframe width="560" height="315" src="//www.youtube.com/embed/MrDIu_dOczg" frameborder="0" allowfullscreen="true"> </iframe>